 Now that you have your photos with minimal crowd interference, wander back down into the Old Town and explore some of the local handcrafts.
 You will likely pass some artists on the way, capturing the beauty of the town.
 Head back to the square and pop into the oldest working pharmacy in Europe.
 While still an operating pharmacy, it is now mostly a museum where you can view the weird and wonderful medicines that used to be on offer in the 15th century.
 Prepared wolf guts, billy goat blood and stallion hooves, anyone?
 Spend some time exploring the local alleys and you may just pick up some treasures.

 Follow the scent of chocolate and try out Pierre Chocolaterie, a 19th century style cafe where the master chocolatier makes delicious truffles.
 Enjoy a cake and coffee and spend some time watching the world go by.
-A hit with both travelers and locals, you will enjoy the cosy and relaxing atmosphere while giving those feet a rest!
+A hit with both travellers and locals, you will enjoy the cosy and relaxing atmosphere while giving those feet a rest!

 Wander to the most northern part of the Old Town and check out St Olav’s church.
 Entry is €3 and if you are feeling fit you may want to climb the 258 stairs to the top for some more spectacular views of the Old Town and surrounding area.
 Dating back to the 12th century, the tower was once used as a KGB watch tower.
 Make sure to pass through Katariina Käik on your way, one of the most gorgeous little streets in the town.